Pedr0S22/Diabetes-Diagnosis-Predicting-Diabetes-Through-Binary-and-Ternary-/README.md

 You must have python 3.11.5 version and jupyter kernel for this version installed, aswell as the following packages:

 - **Scikit-Learn, TensorFlow, Optuna:** Utilized for constructing, training, optimizing, and evaluating machine learning models.
-- **Pandas, NumPy, Itertools, Collections:** Used for data manipulation, preprocessing, and feature engineering tasks.
+- **Pandas, NumPy, Itertools, Collections, Imblearn:** Used for data manipulation, preprocessing, and feature engineering tasks.
 - **Copy:** Used for copying lists without conflicts.
-- **SciPy:** Utilized for statistical analysis in exploratory data analysis (EDA).
+- **SciPy (stats):** Utilized for statistical analysis in exploratory data analysis (EDA).
 - **Matplotlib, Seaborn:** Used for visualizing data and understanding trends in EDA.

 ## Further Information